Premenstrual symptoms, periods and pregnancy: what are the differences?

 • Nausea, vomiting or diarrhea

-How can you tell the difference between pregnancy symptoms and the arrival of periods ?
+How to tell the difference between pregnancy and menstruation symptoms?

 Some pregnancy symptoms are referred to by doctors as "sympathetic signs" or "reassuring signs".
 Unpleasant, sometimes disabling symptoms caused by the hormonal upheavals the body undergoes.
 Totally random from one mother-to-be to the next, they can surprise multiparous women (women who have already had a child) and hide a pregnancy in progress.
 Only a pregnancy test will give a definitive result on your condition!

-The big difference between pregnancy symptoms and PMS lies in the duration.
-Pregnancy will keep the little annoyances going beyond the expected periods date, whereas PMS will disappear with the first day of periods.
-How can you tell the difference between the signs of pregnancy and those of the arrival of your periods ?
+The big difference between pregnancy symptoms and PMS lies in their duration.
+Pregnancy will keep the little annoyances going beyond the expected date of menstruation, whereas PMS will disappear with the first day of menstruation.
+How can you tell the difference between the signs of pregnancy and those of your period?

 Pregnancy symptoms

 Pregnancy has its share of surprises.
 In most cases, the first trimester is the sportiest for moms.
-The fear of miscarriage and the symptoms of pregnancy can be difficult to cope with.
+Fear of miscarriage and pregnancy symptoms can be difficult to cope with.
 Although pregnancy is not considered an illness, the state it puts expectant mothers in can be disabling:

-• frequent nausea and vomiting in the morning but at any time of the day, which may suggest indigestion
+• Nausea and nausea in the morning, but at any time of the day, which can be reminiscent of indigestion.

-• Specific culinary cravings, "strawberry cravings" or lack of appetite, disgust of certain foods or smells.
+• Strawberry cravings " or lack of appetite, disgust for certain foods or smells.

-• Abdominal cramps less severe than those of periods
+• Abdominal cramps less severe than those experienced during menstruation.

-• Pain in the chest, nipples that s'darken, become larger.
+• Pain in the chest, nipples that darken and become larger.

 • Bloating and constipation